 - Strengthen the resilience of communities to shocks that can lead to famine and political unrest

-- Reduce hunger and improve nutrition, especially among mothers and children
+- A well-nourished population, especially among women and children

 We believe the best development solutions are the ones that continuously empower others to get in the game and carry the work forward.
 Feed the Future helps partner country governments create better policy and organization for food security and nutrition to ultimately help them move from vulnerability to self-reliance.